 The New Year always brings about some degree of self-examination and resolution.
-But while many of us are busy looking for ways to improve ourselves personally, CEOs, company presidents and business owners need to be making the same effort to determine how to improve their business profits and, overall, business success in the coming year.
+But while many of us are busy looking for ways to improve ourselves personally, CEOs, presidents and business owners need to be making the same effort to determine how to improve business profits and business success in the coming year.

 Specifically, business people should be examining how their business operates as well as their leadership as CEO, president or owner.
 Smart business leaders understand that those who do not keep up with change will surely lose out to the competition and will view this time as a valuable opportunity to review each and every aspect of the business to ensure it is operating as efficiently as possible.

 Instead of an all-too-predictable ‘Ol’ Lang Syne’ filled with unrealistic promises and resolutions, this is a time to ask yourself some very hard, revealing questions about where you and your business are going.
 If you don’t ask the hard questions now to pinpoint how to improve your business, then when will you invest the time needed to ensure the company continues to prosper?

 A good place to start the review is at the very heart of your role with the business.
 Specifically, ask yourself, “Do I really want to be more successful this year?”
 The answer is most likely, “yes”.
 After all, that’s one of the reasons you got into business for yourself anyway: to show the world that you can make it on your own, you can do it your way.
 But has the business brought you the success and personal lifestyle that you want and deserve?

 In many cases, business people want something more out of the business he or she started.
 More money.
 More recognition.
 More freedom.
 More creativity.
 More control over one’s destiny.
 If this sounds like you, and you want to get something more from your business you’ve got to invest more personally into your business.